NCUGRHA Accomplishments

 2011

-World premier of Melissa Waddy-Thibodeaux's "Story of Lavinia Bell" at SUNY Plattsburgh and in Montreal, Canada, for the NCC/Charles H. Este Community Center.
+World premiere of Melissa Waddy-Thibodeaux's "Story of Lavinia Bell" at SUNY Plattsburgh and in Montreal, Canada, for the NCC/Charles H. Este Community Center.
+(The Lavinia Bell Story is also an exhibit at the North Star Underground Railroad Museum.)

-Dedication of a Wayside panel recognizing the old Rouses Point Steamboat Landing as one of the most significant stops on the Underground Railroad in the Champlain Valley (watch the Home Town Cable video of the Wayside dedication).
+Dedication of a Wayside panel recognizing the old Rouses Point Steamboat Landing as one of the most significant stops on the Underground Railroad in the Champlain Valley.

 2010